Policies and limits

 The four policy layers

 Budgets are token, cost, and request caps per scope and period.
-Scopes are org, role, team, or user.
+Scopes are org, role, team, user, or API key.
 Each rule carries a token cap, a cost cap in USD, an optional request cap, and a warning threshold expressed as a percentage of the cap.
+An API-key rule targets one issued key (pick API key as the scope, then the key from Settings > API) and caps only the traffic authenticated with that key — the REST and OpenAI-compatible API — so you can meter a single integration without touching in-app usage.
+Image generation is metered by cost and request count, not tokens — an image request reports no tokens, so cap image spend with the cost or request limit, not the token limit.

 Feature controls toggle web search, code execution, and file upload per scope, and cap the max context tokens for AI replies.
 A feature off for a scope hides the toggle in chat and refuses the request server-side.